-In attempting to write an introduction to this document, I find myself at a loss.
 How do I explain this?
-Perhaps the summary is best left at: "I wanted a cool robot dog."
+Perhaps the summary is best left at: "When I was in college I always wanted a cool robot dog to smoke weed with."
 Through my hard work, I feel I have discovered something very important - actual dogs were the best all along.

 This algorithm is sort of a "behavioral cloning" algorithm.
 For example, when someone drove it towards soda cans, it "learned" the behavior of driving towards soda cans.

 The earlier hardware was based around a case-mod.
 Directly on top of the robot platform was a desktop case containing much of the electronics.
 It had a power supply meant for a car dashboard PC and a separate power supply for the robot platform, both running off a large 24 volt LiFePO4 battery.
 The motherboard was a low-power mini-ITX Intel Atom board.
-There were two USB peripherals, a first generation Microsoft Kinect and an Arduino handling mostly motor control.
+There were two USB peripherals, a first generation Microsoft Kinect and an Arduino handling motor control.

 Also worth mentioning are a couple other things I tried in this program.
 Some output neurons during training are "held" at the value they just outputted.
 So while everything else minimizes on some other kind of error, these output neurons minimize to their last value, holding somewhat constant at whatever error from 0 they have accumulated.
-I feed in a few other variables, including one hidden layer in its entirety, the input from the kinect's accelerometer, and all of the last 10 outputs.
+I input a few other variables, including one hidden layer in its entirety, the input from the kinect's accelerometer, and all of the last 10 outputs.

-This is the part that gathers the input, from a Kinect.
-It's a 9P fileserver which wraps libfreenect into a filesystem API, for Linux or anything that supports the Plan 9 protocol.
+This is the part that gathers the input from a Kinect.
+It's a 9P fileserver which wraps libfreenect into a filesystem API for any system that supports the Plan 9 protocol.
 Source is available here.
 This is a pretty standard approach to 9P/Plan9.

 After compilation, which requires libjpeg, libixp, and libfreenect, kinectfs takes a single argument, an address in the form tcp!ip!port or unix!/path to listen on.
 After it's running, you can mount it with anything that can mount 9P.
 I like to use ixpc, included with libixp, or 9mount.